Our private pay rate is $165 per session and is arranged directly with your therapist. Occasionally we adjust rates lower based on circumstances.

-We accept a variety of private insurance plans and also offer reasonable private pay rates for therapy in Brookline which are arranged directly with the clinician.
+We accept a variety of private insurance plans, including Blue Cross, Optum/Harvard Pilgrim, Aetna, and Tufts.
+We also offer reasonable private pay rates for therapy in Brookline which are arranged directly with the clinician.
 For more information call us at 617-738-1480.

 Here is what you should consider prior to using your insurance for psychotherapy: